depicted-candela/TransitionalSQL/9_plSqlFusion/README.md

         <strong>Meaning:</strong> A framework for defining queues and enqueuing/dequeuing messages.
 It treats messages as database objects that participate in transactions.
 It's a system for ordered satisfaction.
     </li>
     <li>
         <strong>Value:</strong> The primary value is <strong>guaranteed, transactional messaging</strong>.
+An enqueue or dequeue operation is part of your database transaction.
 A message is not truly removed from a queue until the dequeuing transaction commits.
 If it rolls back, the message becomes available again, guaranteeing no lost messages.
-This prevents data-loss situations.
+This is the cornerstone of reliable application design and prevents the data-loss situations that plague manual queue implementations.
     </li>
 </ul>